thalissonmt/Bootloader/README.md

 # Bootloader
-A Bootloader game in assembly x86 real mode
+A Bootloader game in assembly x86 real mode for the discipline of software infrastructure